After receiving a root canal procedure, it is likely that you will have some tenderness for a few days.

 In order to minimize any discomfort, try and avoid chewing on the side of your mouth where the procedure was performed.
 This also allows any restorative material to properly set.

 Antibiotics should be taken to treat any remaining infection.
-If the areas around the treatment site suddenly become more painful, you experience tenderness or an unexpected reaction to the medications you should speak to your Puyallup Root Canal Dentist as soon as possible.
+If the areas around the treatment site suddenly become more painful, you experience tenderness or an unexpected reaction to the medications you should speak to your dentist as soon as possible.
 The same applies if the filling dislodges.

 Avoiding hot and cold drinks and food will help minimize discomfort and after a few short days, your teeth should feel completely normal.
 A good oral hygiene routine will ensure your filling lasts for a long time.